JamFfm/TFTDisplay/README.md

 http://blog.riyas.org/2014/07/
 BUT I DID NOT USE THE COMMANDS ON THIS PAGE!
 I put a 48 Ohm resistor inbetween LCD-Pin of TFT and the Raspi Pin.

 (/home/pi/craftbeerpi3/modules/plugins/TFTDisplay_240x320/gpio_connectio_to_tft_il9341.png)

-![](https://github.com/JamFfm/TFTDisplay/blob/master/gpio_connectio_to_tft_il9341.png "Wiring TFT <->PI") BUT I DID NOT USE THE COMMANDS ON THIS PAGE!
+![](https://github.com/JamFfm/TFTDisplay/blob/master/gpio_connectio_to_tft_il9341.png "Wiring TFT <->PI")

 (2)-- I followed this page how to install and run it: https://learn.adafruit.com/user-space-spi-tft-python-library-ili9341-2-8/usage